-In this lesson, we'll talk about how patents could facilitate or restrict the transfer of clean energy technologies to developing countries.
+In this lesson, we’ll talk about how patents and other IP rights could facilitate or frustrate eco-innovation, and impact the diffusion of clean technologies globally.

-We'll elaborate on the global IP governance architecture that we began dissecting during our first class, focussing especially on TRIPs.
+We can invent all the clean technologies we want, but unless they are adopted, especially in the world’s most populous regions, this won’t be enough to address the climate change crisis.
+During the second half of class, following the public lecture, we’ll elaborate on the global IP governance architecture for technology transfer that we began dissecting during our first class, focussing especially on TRIPs.
 The starting point is a look at Articles 7 and 66.2.

 - John Barton, “Intellectual Property and Access to Clean Energy Technologies in Developing Countries: An Analysis of Solar Photovoltaic, Biofuel and Wind Technologies,” ICTSD Programme on Trade and Environment ICTSD Issue Paper No. 2, (ICTSD, December 2007).

 - International Centre for Trade and Sustainable Development (ICTSD), “Climate Change, Technology Transfer and Intellectual Property Rights: Background Paper,” (ICTSD, August 2008).

 - Cynthia Cannady, “Access to Climate Change Technology by Developing Countries,” ICTSD Issue Paper No. 25 (Geneva: ICTSD, 2009).

 - Copenhagen Economics and the IPR Company, “Are IPR a Barrier to the Transfer of Climate Change Technology?,” (European Commission, DG Trade, 19 January 2009).